vmware-archive/nsxraml/md-version/nsxvapi.md

 NSX Manager command line, and retrieve information from the NSX Manager and other devices.
 These commands can also be executed in the API.

-You can insert any valid Central CLI command as the **command** parameter.
-For a complete list of the Central CLI commands executable through the API, please see the Central CLI chapter of the *NSX Command Line Interface Reference*.
+You can insert any valid central CLI command as the **command** parameter.
+For a complete list of the central CLI commands executable through the API, please see the central CLI chapter of the *NSX Command Line Interface Reference*.

+You must set the **Accept** header to *text/plain*.

 ## inventoryStatus
 Communication Status